- Public Policy

 Massachusetts Public Policy

-As the state affiliate of the Academy of Nutrition and Dietetics (“the Academy”), the Massachusetts Academy of Nutrition and Dietetics (MAND) promotes public policy in line with those of the Academy.
+As a state affiliate of the Academy of Nutrition and Dietetics (Academy), the Massachusetts Academy of Nutrition and Dietetics (MAND) promotes public policy and advocates for issues in line with those of the Academy.
 The Academy’s defined legislative and public policy priority areas, which are critical to achieving its mission, vision, goals and strategies, are outlined in its Strategic Plan Roadmap.

 MAND Public Policy Panel

 Every state affiliate of the Academy has a group of elected and appointed members who make up its Public Policy Panel (PPP).
 The Academy outlines PPP positions and provides guidance and support to affiliate PPP members.
-The Director of Grassroots Advocacy in the Academy’s Washington, DC, office is available to PPP members to assist and guide them in their public policy and advocacy efforts.
+The Policy Initiatives and Advocacy team in the Academy’s Washington, DC, office is available to PPP members to assist and guide them in their public policy and advocacy efforts.

 Massachusetts State Legislature

 Formally called “The General Court of the Commonwealth of Massachusetts,” the Massachusetts legislature is responsible for enacting laws in the state, as well as passing an annual budget.
 It is comprised of a Senate, with 40 members, and a House of Representatives, with 160 members, all of whom serve two-year terms.
-Each new two-year legislative session begins on the first Wednesday of each odd-numbered year (e.g., January 4, 2017), and ends its formal session on the last day of July of the even-numbered year, with informal sessions running through the end of December.
+Each new two-year legislative session begins on the first Wednesday of each odd-numbered year (e.g., January 4, 2023), and ends its formal session on the July 31st of the even-numbered year, with informal sessions running through the end of December.

-MAND tracks bills which impact the health and nutrition of Massachusetts residents, as well as those which impact our profession and dietetic licensure.
-We also track annual state budgets, as theseaffect government spending on programs which employ our members and provide nutrition, health and prevention services for state residents.
+MAND tracks bills that impact the health and nutrition of Massachusetts residents as well as those that impact our profession and dietetic licensure.
+We also track annual state budgets, as these affect government spending on programs which employ our members and provide nutrition, health and prevention services for state residents.